 Understanding your diagnosis

-Your specialist gets a lot of information about your cancer from your test results.
+Your test results provide a lot of information about your cancer.

 This may include: